-If you are involved in a non-fault accident, we and our partners take care of everything and it won’t cost you a penny
+If you are involved in a non-fault accident, we and our partners take care of everything for you

 Unless you have recently passed your driving test, you may not remember the precise meaning of every road marking even though you consider yourself to be a competent driver.